Joel Eric Suben: Public persona

-In the role of a public music personality during much of his career, Suben has displayed a tendency to engage in polemics.
+In the role of a public music personality during much of his career, Suben displayed a tendency to engage in polemics.
 After reading a review of a performance of one of his earliest acknowledged (and therefore arguably listener-friendly) compositions, Suben wrote a letter to the editor protesting the critic’s fixation on the fact that the piece under review was the work of a student.
 In a newspaper interview about the inauguration of a new chamber music series that he co-founded, Suben evidently used a term (“…take-no-prisoners programming”) that the arts page editor exploited in boldface large type.